• Link to LinkedIn

 3. Are outperforming their peers in sustainable practices

-To make the assessments easily comparable, scorecards were produced which were specially built to allow STC members and subscribers to apply their own judgement to the trader responses, measuring them against their own set of unique requirements.
+To make the assessments easily comparable, scorecards were produced, which were specially built to allow STC members and subscribers to apply their own judgement to the trader responses, measuring them against their own set of unique requirements.

 Key report findings